dgs700/angular-custom-element/README.md

 #### Who?

 Myself and anyone who wants to help with testing across browsers and suggestion and/or code to help improve.
 There are so many DOM peculiarities and weird use-case situations that it is impossible for one person to conceive of comprehensive test coverage or anticipate every edge-case bug.

-## Get Involved

-If you like the ideas behind this module, PLEASE help by forking, using, identifying bugs and functionality that is either missing or could be improved, testing, contributing code for tests, bug fixes, and feature improvements.